Ula666/Engineering_84/README.md

 - __Question 6__: What is Agile and benefits of implementing it?
 __Answer__: Agile is a iterative approach to project management and software development
 Benefits: Better pproduct quality, higher customer satisfaction.
+(Individuals and interactions, Working Products, Customer Collaboration, Responding to Change)

 - __Question 7__: What is a JOIN?